FanGShiYuu/CoDrivingLLM/README.md

 Video of vehicle operation and raw data of different cooperative driving method in each experiment.

 ### If you have any questions, feel free to contact us (2111219@tongji.edu.cn) 📧.

+#### Citation

+Our paper has been pre-printed!
+If you find our work helpful, please consider citing us using the following reference: